What is the Eisenhower Matrix?

 Here is the video summary of how to use the Eisenhower Matrix in Google Sheets:

-- How to make a copy of the template or any Google Sheets document?
+- 11.4 How to Get a FREE copy of the Eisenhower Matrix Google Sheets Template?